romulonf/weather-api/README.md

-# Before running the aplication
+# Before running the application

-Make sure to either add your [Darsky](https://darksky.net) api key into the `config.js` file or start your node application passing the `API_KEY` argument.
+Change the default values of `api_key` and `secret_key`.
+Following are two possible ways of changing them:

+1) edit the `config.js` file and insert your own API/secret key;
+2) start the node application using both `API_KEY` and `SECRET_KEY` arguments;

+You can find your **API key** into your [Darsky](https://darksky.net) account settings.

+The **secret key** is intended to protect your endpoints from unathorized access.

+Create a random key and ensure that every request sent to your API inform the same key into the `secretKey` body parameter.

 # Installing the dependencies